Pages

 for the scorching summer.

-I've enjoyed this relatively cool season before the arrival of notorious muggy summer,
+I've enjoyed this relatively cool season before the arrival of notorious sizzling summer,

 praying for beneficial rain.